Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare money transfer services to Finland

-Use our comparison calculator to assess transfer fees, exchange rates and other details for sending funds to Finland with our money transfer partners.
+Use our comparison table to assess transfer fees and other details for sending funds to Finland with our money transfer partners.

 Banks versus international money transfer services

 When it comes to sending money overseas, banks are far from your most affordable option.
 In fact, banks offer poor exchange rates and charge quite high fees on the international money transfers they handle, which ends up leaving you out of pocket and your recipient short changed.